lsst-dm/dm_dev_guide/services/lsst-dev-old.rst

 ``lsst-dev-old`` is the legacy developement server/cluster of servers run by NCSA for LSST DM development work.
-This system remains available during the current transition period as developers migrate to the new `lsst-dev and the Verification Cluster. <https://developer.lsst.io/services/verification.html>`_
+This system remains available during the current transition period as developers migrate to the new `lsst-dev01 and the Verification Cluster. <https://developer.lsst.io/services/verification.html>`_

 This page is designed to assist developers in their work on ``lsst-dev-old``: